Discussing Wages at Work

 The Board has the authority to provide make-whole relief to a charging party.
 The Board will often order an employer to cease and desist from committing the labor violation and to immediately remedy the violation.
 The most common remedies are back pay or reinstatement for employees who have been wrongfully terminated.
 Other remedies may include payment of “interim expenses,” such as for transportation or housing, resulting from the wrongful termination.
 Lou's Transp., Inc. v.
 NLRB, 945 F.3d 1012 (6th Cir.
 2019).

 The employer may also be forced to post a notice for about 60 days notifying all employees that the employer has been found guilty of committing a labor law violation and reminding employees of their legal rights.
 In egregious cases, the Board may seek to impose an injunction on an employer to prevent further violations from occurring.
-Failure to comply with such remedies may lead to the employer being found in contempt.Know Your Rights – Contact Us Today
+Failure to comply with such remedies may lead to the employer being found in contempt.Do Not Wait – Contact Us Today

-Curt Masker is a Nashville labor and employment lawyer who fights for victims of unfair labor practices.
-If you believe your rights have been violated, contact Attorney Masker for a confidential consultation online.
+Our law firm of skilled labor and employment lawyers fights for victims of unfair labor practices.
+If you believe your rights have been violated, contact us for a free online case review.